mahmoudimus/ac/docs/public/developing/operations.md

 		<tr>
 			<td>Use an issue tracker like JIRA to resolve and track customer-reported bugs and feature requests,
 				for all paid-via-Atlassian add-ons.</td>
-			<td>You don't need to use an Atlassian product to track your issues, but some kind of tracker to keep on top
+			<td>You don't need to use an Atlassian product to track your issues, but use some kind of tracker to keep on top
 				of customer-reported bugs and improvement requests.</td>
 		</tr>
 		<tr>